 Fan-Preferred Couple: Perrine and Lucchini.
 Many of their interactions are rather amusing in terms that they're complete polar opposites, especially episode 9 of the second season, where they share tons of Ship Tease moments, which would lead the popularity of this couple.

-The pictures on the left are, as far as I remember, actually Wochenschau footage, explaining the Blitzkrieg tactic to the german populace, with the tip being the assault force, and the rest assembles a secure line of defence for the convoys that supply the tip to keep it going.
+The pictures on the left are, as far as I remember, actually Wochenschau footage, explaining the Blitzkrieg tactic to the German populace, with the tip being the assault force, and the rest assembles a secure line of defense for the convoys that supply the tip to keep it going.
 Yes, this does not make it better, I am clear on that.

-Speaking of pants, any discussion of the series on Youtube will inevitably contain jokes about how pants have been outlawed/were never invented/are unnecessary because the main characters are just that badass/ect.
+Speaking of pants, any discussion of the series on Youtube will inevitably contain jokes about how pants have been outlawed/were never invented/are unnecessary because the main characters are just that badass/etc.

 Moe Moe: Most characters, but especially Sanya (the creators seem determined to play her cuteness for all its worth) and Lynette (clumsy, shy, low self esteem...we could go on).